Leonewu/ssh-tunneling/README.md

-# ssh tunneling
+# Ssh Tunneling

-This is a ssh tunneling written in nodejs.
+A ssh tunneling written in nodejs.

 ## features

 - ✨ ***auto reconnect***: A ssh client which can always reconnect automatically by client side.
 - ✨ ***port forward***: Another mainly capacity is ssh tunnel port forwarding even behind a hopping server,such as a socks server.
+- ✨ ***port checking and finding***: If local port is used, the client will find a available local port to proxy.
 - ✨ ***command executing***.

-### ssh port frowarding
+### examples

 #### simple ssh port forwarding